drostlab/myTAI/README.md

 ### Motivation

+In the past years, scientific studies aimed to uncover the molecular basis of morphological variation.
+These studies often rely on transcriptomic data to establish the molecular patterns driving complex biological processes such as development or environmental response.

+Although transcriptome information is a useful start to study the molecular mechanisms underlying a biological process of interest, they rarely capture __how__ these expression patterns emerged in the first place or to __what extent__ they are possibly constrained, thereby neglecting the the evolutionary history of genes contributing to the overall pool of expressed transcripts.
+To overcome this limitation, the `myTAI` package introduces procedures summarized under the term `evolutionary transcriptomics` to integrate `gene age` information into classical gene expression analysis.

 Evolutionary transcriptomics studies can serve as a first approach to screen _in silico_ for the potential existence of evolutionary constraints within a biological process of interest.
 This is achieved by quantifying transcriptome conservation patterns and their underlying gene sets in biological processes.
-The exploratory analysis functions implemented in `myTAI` provide users with a standardized, automated and optimized framework to detect patterns of evolutionary constraints in any transcriptome dataset of interest.
+The exploratory analysis functions implemented in `myTAI` provide users with a standardized, automated and statistically sound framework to detect and analyze patterns of evolutionary constraints in any transcriptome dataset of interest.

 Please find a detailed documentation [here](https://drostlab.github.io/myTAI/articles/Introduction.html).